tylermercer/personal-website/src/content/posts/faith/certainty-and-uncertainty-as-elements-of-faith.md

 Shortly after we learned my wife was pregnant, I had a distinct impression.
-I was pondering what we had learned, and I realized that the "overcoming" of our trial hadn't happened through receiving the blessing we had sought.
+I was pondering what we had learned, and I realized that the "overcoming" of our trial hadn’t happened through receiving the blessing we had sought.
 It had come earlier, through the Lord gently instructing us in what it really means to have faith in Him.
 We overcame the difficulty of infertility _as soon as_ we chose to have meek, uncertainty-acknowledging faith in Christ.
 Our worry and concerns